-This aid was payable in four years; and the King's profusion, joined to the necessary charges of the government, had already very much anticipated it, and disposed him to dissipate, in a very little time, among his friends and courtiers, the refidue of it.
-To engage him farther into expence, his brotherin-law, the King of Denmark, payed him a visit this summer; and the whole court was employed in feafting and revelry, in masques and interludes.
-Great erudition and profound morality, with little tafte or pleafantry, prevail in all these entertainments: Mystery, allegory, and allusion reign throughout.
+THE aid, granted by parliament, was payable in four years; and the King's profusion, joined to the necessary charges of the government, had already very much anticipated this supply, and disposed him to dissipate, in a very little time, among his friends and courtiers, the refidue of it.
+To engage him farther into expence, his brother-in-law, the King of Denmark, paid him a visit this summer; and the whole court was employed in feafting and revelry, in masques and interludes +.
+Great erudition and profound morality, with little tafte or pleasantry, prevail in all these entertainments: Mystery, allegory, and allusion reign throughout.
 Italy was then the model for wit and ingenuity among the European nations.
-France herfelf, who afterwards fet so much better patterns of elegance and pleasure, was
+France herfelf, who afterwards fet fo much better patterns of elegance and pleafure, was at that time contented to copy fervilely the laboured and romantic inventions of her fouthern neighbour.